sqonk/phext-core/README.md

 static public function shift(array $array, int $amount, &$shiftedItems = [])
 ```

 Shift elements off the start of the array to the number specified in the 'amount' parameter.
+Returns the modified array.